 - Health fund.
-Make sure you have appropriate health fund cover that covers you for confinement in private hospital.
-Usually there is a waiting period before cover kicks in so check on this before you start trying.
+Make sure you have appropriate health fund cover that covers you for confinement in a private hospital.
+Usually, there is a waiting period before coverage kicks in so check on this before you start trying.
 Also, please do not delegate checking to your husband/partner.
 I have had several patients who have done this with disastrous consequences because he got it wrong.

 - Vaccinations.
 Make sure all your vaccinations are up to date.
 The most important are rubella and chickenpox.
-You can see your GP for this.
-Whooping cough is only a concern once baby is born and the optimal time to have this vaccination is between 28 and 32 weeks pregnancy.
+You can see your GP about this.
+Whooping cough is only a concern once the baby is born and the optimal time to have this vaccination is between 28 and 32 weeks pregnant.

 - Other health issues.
 If you have other health issues then make sure management is optimal before conceiving.
 The commonest other health issues are diabetes, thyroid disease and hypertension.
 See your GP for a check.